oslc-op/website/content/_index.md

 date = "2017-06-21T20:57:23+02:00"
 tags = []
-title = "Open Services for Lifecycle Collaboration" draft = false type = "home" aka = "(Also known as the 'OSLC' open community)" heroSubtext = "Creating standard REST APIs to connect data"
+title = "Open Services for Lifecycle Collaboration" heroTitle = "Open Services for Lifecycle Collaboration" heroSubtitle = "Creating standard REST APIs to connect data" draft = false type = "home"

+digital_thread-title = "Achieving the Digital Thread"
+digital_thread-subtitle = "Use OSLC to connect your data and achieve the digital thread across domains, applications, and organizations" digital_thread-image = "digital-thread.svg"

 title1 = "Why OSLC?"
 what1 = "Open Services for Lifecycle Collaboration (OSLC) is based on World Wide Web and Linked Data principles, such as those defined in the W3C Linked Data Platform [LDP], to create a cohesive set of specifications that can enable products, services, and other distributed network resources to interoperate successfully."